forcesgame/forces/README.md

 Forces consists of two apps: an API server and a client app.
-Code relevant to the API server can be found in the root directory and `server`, and code relevant to the client app can be found in `client`.
+Code relevant to the API server can be found in the root directory and `server`, and code relevant to the client app can be found in `react-ui`.

 Before running either app, you must have two `.env` files, one placed in the root directory and one placed in the `client` directory.
 These files are